Molly Verney: Women in Japanning

 Kakiemon porcelain and Lacquer in particular were particularly rare, and so home-made alternatives were often purchased and offered by amateurs and cabinet makers as well.
 In 1689 the Duke of Hamilton reported to his wife that 'for my part I think a counterfeit one looks as well ... so let me know if you will take such a one'.
 'Lac' as it was known in the period, was hard to come by, and the rarity drove up the cost of individual items of lacquerware, so that it became a side trade for some cabinetmakers and upholsterers to produce these pieces of Japanned furniture.
 Japanese lacquer is a lengthy skilled process made using the sap of the Toxicodendron vernicifluum, and as this resource did not grow in Europe, plus the demand from patrons, furniture makers began to produce imitation ebonized lacquers from spirit varnish and oil resins and became known as 'japanning'.
-The trend was bolstered by Mary II furing her reign due to her porcelain collection formed in 1689-1694 at Hampton Court Palace which drew from fashionable Netherlands interior designs.
+The trend was bolstered by Mary II during her reign due to her porcelain collection formed in 1689-1694 at Hampton Court Palace which drew from fashionable Netherlands interior designs.
 By 1710 Japanning had been established as a womanly pursuit, and was drawn upon by those such as Alexander Pope in a nod to a female audience.

 Throughout the period of 1680-1760 it was considered a 'genteel' occupation like for example needlework, with application to wooden surfaces using decorative patterning being seen as a respectable hobby for and with young women.
 A number of instruction manuals were published between 1697 and 1766 instructing young women how to 'Jappan' established the art as one for women.
 These design and pattern books often were designed for amateurs, so they provided fantastical copy and paste motifs for new Japanners to varnish and 'paint' or apply these images to flat objects or spaces, and became popular as pictorial books in their own right for their Oriental images.
 These mock lacquer techniques were often suggested to be applied to fabrics, but also become incredibly popular by the 18th century and are found on cabinets, tea-trays, powderboxes, drawers, etc. Some of these forms went so far from the source material, they can said to be an early form of Japonaiserie.
 Certain motifs included landskips with woods, cottages, rivers, trees, hills, [the] sun, moon [&] stars'.